moekimora/lostinstarrail/README.md

 ## v1.1.25
 - Added Game Breakdown
+  - After the game ends, you can click on Game Breakdown button and this will display your guesses including: The location's image, the correct location, and score.
 - Several UI updates
+  - Adjust map markers: Correct location is now clickable and shows you the full unfiltered image of that location
+  - Adjust stats info

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.